SoulStorm-Reforged/mod-eluna/src/LuaEngine/docs/USAGE.md

 ### Registering functions to events
 Scripts register functions to events and the functions are executed when the event happens.
-There are special global functions in Eluna API for registering functions for events.
+There are special global functions in Forge API for registering functions for events.
-You should be able to find all such functions from [Eluna documentation](http://elunaluaengine.github.io/) by searching `register`.
+You should be able to find all such functions from [Forge documentation](http://forgeluaengine.github.io/) by searching `register`.

 Functions used to register other functions for events need the ID of the event you want the hook to be registered for passed to them.
 You can find these ID numbers from the registering function documentation page.

-Eluna passes some arguments to the functions executed.
+Forge passes some arguments to the functions executed.
 The arguments are always in same order.
 You can name them in any way you want.
 In the above script example the event `PLAYER_EVENT_ON_LOGIN` passes the event id and the player who logs in to the registered function.
 This is why the registered function has these parameters defined: `(event, player)`.

 Some events allow the registered function to return different values.
 Sometimes you can return more than one value.
 The possibility to return is documented on the registering function's documentation page.
 Simply using the `return` keyword returns normally as if the function would end.

 For example in this script we register the function `OnCombat` to be run on event `1`, which triggers on combat, for the creature entry `6`.
-All needed information can be found here: http://elunaluaengine.github.io/Global/RegisterCreatureEvent.html
+All needed information can be found here: http://forgeluaengine.github.io/Global/RegisterCreatureEvent.html
 ```lua
 local entry = 6
 local on_combat = 1